User API Tokens

 By default, the "Never expires" option is selected.
 This means that by default user tokens never expire.
 Optionally, if you would like a user token to expire, choose "Expires at ..." and then set a future date/time after which requests using this token should no longer be accepted.
 The default expiration date with this option is one year from creation.

-There are four options for setting the token’s scope …
+There are five options for setting the token's scope.
+This setting cannot be changed after the token is created ...

-All permissions allows the token to create, read, update and delete all resources under your account, including (but not limited to) your user profile, Sandbox, organizations, additional user API tokens and any applications within these resources.
-Losant resources and actions added in the future will automatically be accessible using an “All permissions” token.
+All endpoints (including token management) allows the token to create, read, update and delete all resources under your account, including (but not limited to) your user profile, Sandbox, organizations, additional user API tokens and any applications within these resources.
+Losant resources and actions added in the future will automatically be accessible using an "All endpoints" token.
+Note: This permission level is not recommended, as the token can be used to elevate its own permissions by creating new tokens that give it additional scope.

-Read only allows the token to read – but not modify – any user sub-resource.
+All read-only endpoints allows the token to read – but not modify – any user sub-resource.
 This includes reading from any applications from your Sandbox or organizations, and from your user profile itself.
-Future Losant resources’ “read” actions, as well as new “read” actions added to existing resources, will automatically be accessible using a “Read only” token.
+Future Losant resources' "read" actions, as well as new "read" actions added to existing resources, will automatically be accessible using an "All read-only endpoints" token.

 Custom ... allows for selecting specific resource / action combinations from the Losant REST API that the token should be allowed to access.
 Choosing this option reveals a list of all user-accessible API calls in the Losant Platform, each of which may be individually added to the token's scope.
 For example, to only manage events across applications you might select only the checkboxes shown in this screenshot ...